PrinciplesDotDev/principles/reduce-a-problem-to-its-lowest-sensible-abstraction.md

 * click buttons on this website and fill out forms fast.
 * parse the DOM to access the website and submit the forms.
 * parse HTML forms and submit them via post requests.
-* parse HTTP response and submit a HTTP response
+* parse an HTTP response, submit an HTTP response
-* parse TCP packets and submit a TCP response
+* parse TCP packets, submit a TCP response
-* parse the binary 1s and 0s and submit a binary response.
 * parse the electrical signals and submit an electrical response.

 ## Why

-* Framing the a problem in the correct level of abstraction, greatly increases chances of project success
+* Greatly increases chances of project success, as you're working at the optimum level to solve the problem.
 * It helps you understand what capabilities are required to solve a problem.
-The team required to parse computer electrical signals would be very different from the team required to click buttons on a website
+The team required to parse computer electrical signals would be very different from the team required to click buttons on a website.

 ----